Tommye McClure Scanlin

 I use the slow medium of tapestry weaving because I love the surface of flat woven tapestry, the intensity of color as interpreted in yarn, and the significance of each movement of the weaver's hands to the finished work.
 My tapestries are based upon ideas and images that are meaningful to me; the glorious natural world of north Georgia and western North Carolina provides many of those.

 Tommye McClure Scanlin has been weaving for over thirty years, exploring many different techniques of creating images through the woven structure.
 In 1988 she began her journey in tapestry weaving and her tapestries have been exhibited nationally and internationally since 1990.
+She is professor emerita, University of North Georgia, Dahlonega, Georgia.

 In 2016-2017, her work is included in the juried exhibit, American Tapestry Alliance Biennial 11 held in three locations--South Bend Museum of Art; Mulvane Art Museum; and San Jose Museum of Quilts and Textiles.
 In 2016, she will have solo exhibits at Moon Gallery, Berry College, Rome, Georgia (March 14-April 8) and at Smith-Williams Gallery, Piedmont College, Demorest, Georgia (September 19-October 7).